-This antique hand-crank grinder is made of tamarisk wood, with hand-engraved silver melange adornment, hand carved camel bone embellishments, and numerous antique coins.
+This vintage hand-crank grinder is made of tamarisk wood, with hand-engraved silver melange adornment, hand carved camel bone embellishments, and numerous antique coins.
 Entirely handmade, this grinder was used by southern Morocco nomads while traveling and crossing the Sahara desert.
 We sourced the item from Zagora, Morocco, where the item has been handed down through generations.

 The front of the grinder has a removable drawer, with two coins directly above the drawer pull.
 The coins are pounded but are recognizable as Moroccan Rial dating to the early 1910s.
 The front has rudimentary engraved silver half-star designs, with additional silver rivet accents.
 Both sides of the grinder have decorative silver designs, one with a bead of red coral in the middle, the other with green malachite in the middle.